-Some states have self-defense laws that are similar to stand your ground but with one key difference.
-While they also remove any duty to retreat, these laws apply to specific locations such as one's home or place of work and are often referred to as "castle doctrine" or "defense of habitation" laws.
-Most U.S. states have castle doctrine laws.
+Some states have self-defense laws that are similar to "stand your ground" laws, but there is one key difference.
+While self-defense laws remove any duty to retreat, these laws only apply to specific locations such as one's home or place of work.
+These types of laws are often referred to as castle doctrine or defense of habitation laws.

 Types of Self-Defense Laws

 Although some states use a blend of doctrines, self-defense laws generally fall into the following three categories:

 - Stand Your Ground: No duty to retreat from the situation before resorting to deadly force; not limited to your home, place of work, etc.

 - Castle Doctrine: A common law principle where there is no duty to retreat before using lethal force if you are in your home or yard (some states include a place of work and occupied vehicles)

 - Duty to Retreat: Duty to retreat from a threatening situation and possibly leave it to law enforcement instead, if you can do so with complete safety

 States With "Stand Your Ground" Laws